deanturpin/asterisk/README.md

 docker run --rm -it --network=host deanturpin/asterisk
 ```

-On startup the passwords in the SIP config are swapped out with the machine ID of the host.
+At container build time, the passwords in the SIP config are swapped out with the machine ID of the host.
 An example of a single peer secret is displayed briefly on startup.

+This is quite an unweildy password so there is an assumption you have a web interface to your endpoint!

 ```text
 [101]